Timeline: Key dates in the Conservative leadership contest

 The final two will go to hustings around the country to convince Conservative Party members to vote for them in the final ballot.

-– Friday June 7 – Theresa May will step down as leader of the party, opening the call for nominations from 5pm.
+– Friday June 7 – Theresa May steps down as leader of the party, opening the call for nominations from 5pm.

 Mrs May will continue as acting leader until a new one is chosen by the membership.